Yangxinsix/myqueue/README.rst

 Submit tasks from Python script.

-positional arguments:
+script:

-  * *script*: Submit script.
+    Submit script.
+folder:
-  * *folder*: Submit tasks in this folder.
+    Submit tasks in this folder.
 Defaults to current folder.

 optional arguments:
   -h, --help       show this help message and exit